 In some children, having a very long febrile seizure results in changes in the brain (identified by MRI) that lead to nonfebrile seizures later.
 In some cases, doctors are not sure whether having a long febrile seizure by itself makes nonfebrile seizures more likely or whether some underlying factors make the children more likely to have both the long febrile seizure and then later nonfebrile seizures.

 Simple febrile seizures are not thought to cause epilepsy or other neurologic abnormalities.
 However, a febrile seizure is sometimes the first sign of a previously unrecognized neurologic disorder or seizure disorder.
 Sometimes doctors can look back and see signs of that disorder in the child's past history.
 Sometimes other signs of the disorder do not appear until later.
 In either case, the febrile seizure is not thought to cause the abnormalities.

 Prevention of Febrile Seizures

 If children have had a febrile seizure, parents should watch for and treat high fevers, which can trigger a seizure.
 However, a febrile seizure often occurs early in the course of the fever, as the child's temperature increases, or before parents know that the child is ill and recognize the fever.

-Drugs to prevent additional seizures (antiseizure drugs—see Using Drugs to Treat Seizures in Children Using Drugs to Treat Seizures in Children Seizures are a periodic disturbance of the brain’s electrical activity, resulting in some degree of temporary brain dysfunction.
-When older infants or young children have seizures, they often... read more ) are usually not given to children who have had only a few simple febrile seizures.
-However, antiseizure drugs may be given to children who have any of the following:
+Medications to prevent additional seizures (antiseizure medications—see sidebar Using Medications to Treat Seizures in Children Using Drugs to Treat Seizures in Children ) are usually not given to children who have had only a few simple febrile seizures.
+However, antiseizure medications may be given to children who have any of the following:

 A strong family history of epilepsy and recurring simple or complex febrile seizures